kangjie-chen/kangjie-chen.github.io/_pages/about.md

 ## Research Interests
 - Red-teaming and Evaluation of Foundation Models
-- Safety and Security of LLM-Based Agents
+- Safety and Security of LLM-Based Autonomous Agents
 - Backdoor Attacks and Defenses in Deep Learning
 - Trustworthy AI
 <br/>